XeCycle/indico-docker/README.md

 - Not all configuration options are exposed in `indico.env`
 - No support for database upgrading (I have no idea how that works)
-- texlive not available (adding this should be simple however)